ArturoSR/MovieReccommendation-DB/readme.txt

 	# actors = 1850
 	# actresses = 895

-	The movies that no one liked are 'The Outsiders' and 'If Lucy Fell'
+	The movies that no-one liked are 'The Outsiders' and 'If Lucy Fell'

 	The most liked movie is 'Mission Impossible'.
 	Other well liked movies are: